• Skip to content

 If your child has an ear infection, they might need antibiotics.
 Your GP will talk about this with you.

-If you think your child is in pain from teething, you could try giving your child paracetamol in recommended doses.
+If you think your child is in pain from teething, you could try giving your child paracetamol or ibuprofen in recommended doses.

-Don’t try to clean your child’s ears with things like cotton tips.
-This can cause damage to the ear canal or drum.
+Don’t try to clean your child’s ears with things like cotton buds.
+This can damage the ear canal or drum.
+If you do need to clean your child’s ear – for example, because of discharge from an ear infection – gently use the twisted corner of a tissue.

 Supported By